I.V. Fluid Hydration Helps Reverse the Effects of Dehydration

 - Increased heart rate

-If you have any of the symptoms of persistent or severe dehydration, come in to Coastal Urgent Care of Gonzales between 9:00am and 8:00pm for immediate treatment any day of the week.
+If you have any of the symptoms of persistent or severe dehydration, come in to Coastal Urgent Care of Gonzales seven days a week for immediate treatment.
 We offer IV fluid therapy for severe dehydration.

 Fluid replacement via intravenous hydration.